Philosophy (PHIL) 482

-PHIL 482: Jurisprudence.
-An examination of fundamental philosophy of law principles underlying the Canadian (common law) legal system, related traditional objections and contemporary critical theories: feminist, Aboriginal and other.
-Topics include developing a critical philosophical approach; defining law; morality v. law; theories of liberty, autonomy, rights, justice and equality; culture, nationalism and colonialism; the rule of law and civil disobedience; and the impact of formal adjudication v. alternative dispute resolution.
+PHIL 482: Jurisprudence is an examination of fundamental philosophy of law principles underlying the Canadian (common law) legal system, along with related traditional objections and contemporary critical theories: feminist, Aboriginal and other.
+Topics include developing a critical philosophical approach; defining law; morality versus law; theories of liberty, autonomy, rights, justice and equality; culture, nationalism and colonialism; the rule of law and civil disobedience; and the impact of formal adjudication versus alternative dispute resolution.

 - Unit 1: The Nature of Jurisprudence

 - Unit 2: Differences Between Morality and Law